microplastics-cluster/UTOPIA_model/docummentation.md

 •	Rate constants

-If we want to change rate constant values directly on the model these have to be changed at the particle level (not on the output table of Rate constants) so that the changes are reflected in the interactions matrix and model

 Time limit can be included in the rate constants using the function timeLimit_particles_RC(system_particle_object_list, k), where k is the maximum value that k can take corresponding to it time limit 1/tlim (currently 30min on the processes that exceeds that speed (k > 0.000556)))